DIY Wood Frame- How To Create an Affordable Wood Frame with a Farmhouse Vibe on a Budget

-Farmhouse frames are all the rage right now, and I absolutely love the look of them.
-They are super easy to make and I love that the possibilities of these DIY farmhouse frames (color, size, or design) are truly endless.
-In this DIY farmhouse frame tutorial, I’m going to show you exactly step by step how to DIY your own wood frame.
+Farmhouse wood frames are all the rage right now, and I absolutely love the look and style of them.
+These wood frames are super easy to DIY.
+The possibilities of color, size, or design are truly endless.
+Plus, vinyl looks great on them!
+Today, I’m going to show you exactly step by step how to DIY your own wood frame.
 Let’s dive into the DIY wood frame tutorial.

 1x4x10 plank or 1x12x6 plank of common board